 Interesting Men’s Field Notes

-- There was a big jump up in total number of men receiving at least one vote with 137 vote getters on the men’s side up from 107 in 2013 and 116 in 2014.
+- Also, once again there was a big jump up in total number of men receiving at least one vote.
+Over the past four year, that tally has increased from 107 in 2013 to 116 to 137 to 164 this year.

 Call for Comments

 - So what do you think about the group think prediction?

 - What interesting observations have you made about the data?